bradware/data-pipelines/README.md

 * Publish messages to Kafka Topic through command-line Kafka Producer
   *  `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic_name`
 * Push messages to an Akka Actor from the Kafka Consumer (which polls from Kafka Topic)
-* Messages go through a actor transition and undergo transformation
+* Messages go through an actor pipeline and undergo transformation
 * Final actor dumps output to console

-`SimpleActor ----> SimpleProcessor -----> SimplePrinter -----> Dumps to console`
+`KafkaTopic --> SimpleActor --> SimpleProcessor --> SimplePrinter --> Dumps to console`

 **Note**: Make sure the kakfa topic in `SimpleActorPipeline.scala` matches the one you created during **Getting Started** and for the command line Kafka Producer